 Ran Getsu of Tokyo (see p153), an exclusive Japanese restaurant near the Sand Lake Road, I-Drive area open 24 hours.
 Mexican food lovers can drive north on State Road 436 to Beto's at No. 103, near the junction with US 17-92.
-CELEBRITY DINING The new word in Orlando dining is "celebrity" Names that would generally be found attached to big-city restaurants or appearing on the Food Network are popping up all over Central Florida.
+CELEBRITY DINING The new word in Orlando dining is "celebrity."
+Names that would generally be found attached to big-city restaurants or appearing on the Food Network are popping up all over Central Florida.
 Emeril Lagasse, who set up Emeril's at Universal and the Tchoup Chop at the Royal Pacific Resort, is now joined by Todd English, who operates Olives in New York and now bluezoo at Disney's Dolphin Hotel (see p139).
-Norman Van Aken founded Norman's at the Ritz-Carlton (4012 Central Florida Parkway), and innovative chef Melissa Kelly has set up Primo at the JW Marriott.
+Norman Van Aken founded Norman's at the Ritz-Carlton (4012 Central Florida Parkway), and innovative chef Melissa Kelly has set up Primo at the IW Marriott.
 Wolfgang Puck and Roy Yamaguchi own signature restaurants, and a trio of French superstars - Paul Bocuse, Gaston Lenotre, and Roger Verge - run Les Chefs de France at Epcot.
 DINING DISTRICTS Restaurants emerge in groups in Orlando.
-The Sand Lake Road "Restaurant Row," near the theme parks, is home to corporate-owned, high-end eateries such as Seasons 52, Bonefish Grill, Roys, and Timpano Italian Chophouse, as well as stand-alone destinations Essence of India, Anaelle & Hugo, and Vines.
+The Sand Lake Road "Restaurant Row," near the theme parks, is home to corporate-owned, high-end eateries such as Seasons 52, Bonefish Grill, Roys, and Timpano Italian Chophouse, as well as stand-alone destinations Essence of India, and Vines.
 To the west, Bistro 1501 at the Orlando Marriott Hotel offers fine dining in Lake Mary.
-The ViMi district of Colonial Drive is home to scores of Vietnamese.
-Thai and Chinese restaurants.
-Old favorites such as Little Saigon and Shin Jung are next to the newcomers Lemongrass Bistro and Pho Hoa.
-Thornton Park in downtown is host to HUE.
-Napasorn Thai, the Japanese eatery Ichiban, lunchtime favorite Dexters, and upscale Arthur's 27 and Harvey's Bistro, Nearby College Park draws diners with Jade Bistro.
-K Restaurant, Babbo Wine Bar Edgewater Grill with a taste of the Mediterranean and the hip tapas eatery Taste.
+The ViMi district of Colonial Drive is home to scores of Vietnamese Thai and Chinese restaurants.
+Old favorites such as Little Saigon and Shin Jung sit next to newcomer restaurants Thornton Park in downtown is host to HUE.
+Napasorn Thai the Japanese eatery Ichiban, and lunchtime favorite Dexters.
+Nearby College Park draws diners with Jade Bistro, K Restaurant & Wine Bar, Nonna Trattoria. and Juliana's with a taste of the Mediterranean, and the hip tapas eatery Taste.
 THEME PARK DINING Some of the finest dining in Orlando can be found at the parks, including the AAA Five-Diamond Award winner, Victoria & Albert's, at the Grand Floridian Resort & Spa, and the award-winning Palm at Universal's Hard Rock Hotel.
 You can be fairly certain that anything consumed, from hot dogs to haute cuisine, at any of the theme parks will be on the expensive side.
 However, the food is generally worth it.
-The parks are full to the brim with themed restaurants The Coral Reef Restaurant at Epcot has an 8-ft (2.5-m) high glass wall panorama of the 5.7 million gallon (21.5 million liter) Living Seas aquarium.
-Delfino Riviera at Universal's Portofino Bay Hotel transports diners to a full-scale replica of Italy's Portofino harbor Also at Universal, CityWalk treats sports-loving guests to NBA City for basketball-themed goodies, and racing meals at the NASCAR Sports Grille.
+The parks are full to the brim with themed restaurants The Coral Reef Restaurant at Encot has an 8-ft (2.5-m) high glass wall panorama of the 5.7 million gallon (21.5 million liter) Living Seas aquarium.
+Bice Ristorante at Universal's Loews Portofino Bay Hotel transports diners to a full-scale replica of Italy's Portofino harbor, where they dine on Northern Italian cuisine Also at Universal CityWalk treats sports-loving guests to NBA City for basketball-themed goodies. and racing meals at the NASCAR Sports Grille.
 Disnev's Rainforest Café features hourly thunderstorms amid animatronic gorillas.
 The parks are also home to the Hard Rock Café.
 House of Blues, and Planet Hollywood.